Sunday, November 30, 2014

 Paloh

-After the meeting with the Lai's, we drove to BP, my wife's home town.
-With the spare time available, we decided to select a nearby town in Johor to explore.
+After the meeting with the Lai's in KL, we drove to BP, my wife's home town.
+Taking advantage of the time available, we decided to select a nearby town in Johor to explore.
 We chose Paloh.

 Paloh which is 60 Km northeast of BP is indeed a very small town judging by the less than twenty thousand inhabitants living there.
 Yet, I believe it was probably because of the substantial output of rubber in the old days that convinced Malaya Railway to have the rail line constructed through this little town.
 Today, practically all rubber plantations have been replaced by oil palm plantations.